ronaldbosma/call-apim-with-managed-identity/demos/demo.md

 The HTTP method used on the unprotected API directly matches the operation called on the protected API, and the protected API determines the required role based on the HTTP method.

-Here's a sequence diagram that shows the flow for the GET request:
+Here's a sequence diagram that shows the flow for all three requests (GET, POST, DELETE):

 ![Sequence Diagram - APIM to APIM](https://raw.githubusercontent.com/ronaldbosma/call-apim-with-managed-identity/refs/heads/main/images/diagrams-apim-to-apim.png)

+Note how the access token is retrieved during the first GET request and then cached for subsequent POST and DELETE requests.

 **Review the policy implementation**